masterbioinfo/projetwalker/Doc/RM.md

 ```
 git clone https://github.com/masterbioinfo/projetwalker.git
 ```
-Then install all the dependancies of the requirements.txt file
+Then install all the dependancies of the _requirements.txt_ file
 ```
 pip3 install -r requirements.txt
 ```

 # Command Line <a name="command-Line"></a>
 ----
-Once the cloning has finished, you should use the command **cd, to open the directory that contains the program Shif2Me  :
+Once the cloning has finished, you should use the command **cd**, to open the directory that contains the program Shif2Me  :
 ```
 cd projetwalker
 ```